shaifalikanji/Udacity-Project-3-Classic-Arcade-Game/README.md

 # **Classic Arcade Game Information**

-•	 this game you have a Player and Enemies (Bugs).
+1. In this game you have a Player and Enemies (Bugs).
 The goal of the player is to reach the water, without colliding into any  one of the enemies.
-•	 player can move left, right, up and down.
+2. player can move left, right, up and down.
-•	The enemies move in varying speeds on the paved block portion of the scene.
+3. The enemies move in varying speeds on the paved block portion of the scene.
-•	Once the player collides with an enemy, the game is reset and the player moves back to the start square.
+4. Once the player collides with an enemy, the game is reset and the player moves back to the start square.
-•	Once the player reaches the water the game is won.
+5. Once the player reaches the water the game is won.
-•	Your goal is to make this game functional and error free.
+6. Your goal is to make this game functional and error free.

 Source: Udacity Project Rubric.

 ## **Required knowledge and understanding of basics JavaScript concepts**: